Downtime: Impact

 Also affected can be the users of an ISP and other customers of a telecommunication network.

 Corporations can lose business due to network outage or they may default on a contract, resulting in financial losses.
 According to Veeam 2019 cloud data management report organizations encounter unplanned downtime, on average, 5-10 times per year with the average cost of one hour of downtime being $102,450.
+The actual cost varies significantly by industry: financial services firms may lose $500,000 to over $1 million per hour due to failed transactions and regulatory exposure, enterprise e-commerce sites $100,000–$500,000 from lost sales and abandoned carts, and mid-market SaaS companies $10,000–$100,000 from SLA credits and customer churn.

 Those people or organizations that are affected by downtime can be more sensitive to particular aspects: